Tknika/BAI-OpenSmartValve/README.md

 # OpenSmartValve
 This is the first prototype of a wireless radiator valve based on panStamp NRG 2.
-We decided to use this microcontroller because it incorporates a radio system with a light communication protocol called SWAP that allows an absolute control over the modes of behavior of the device.
+The main reason to use this microcontroller is that it incorporates a radio system based on a light protocol that allows to optimize the consumption of the devices powered by batteries.